-Daily pool water chemical checks are carried out up to four times a day by one of the pool carers.
-This is completed an hour before swimming occurs - before school, at break time (if swimming has taken place during the morning) at lunchtime and after school.
+Daily pool water chemical checks are carried out three times a day by one of the pool carers.
+This is completed an hour before swimming occurs - before school, at lunchtime and after school.
 This information is kept on a water test log sheet on a clip board before being filed.